A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Static setting

+For future reference, we start by collecting some preliminary compactness results which we present in a more self-contained form.
 The compactness of deformations is proved by adapting the techniques in \cite{friesecke.james.mueller2} to our setting.
 A fundamental tool in these arguments is the celebrated rigidity estimate \cite[Theorem 3.1]{friesecke.james.mueller1}.
 For convenience, given $h>0$ and $\boldsymbol{y}\in W^{1,p}(\Omega;\R^3)$, we set

 We will use the following slight modification of \cite[Theorem 6]{friesecke.james.mueller2} which was given in \cite[Lemma 4.1]{bresciani}.